enioaiello/google-fake-admin-panel/README.md

 # Fake Google Admin Panel
-A simple check password in JavaScript
+A simple check password in HTML, CSS and JavaScript
 # Usage
 To use this page, access the official page [here](https://enioaiello.github.io/google-fake-admin-panel/) or clone the project via Git or GitHub Desktop via the directory of your choice.
 ## Git